CoffeeHubMC/Velope/README.md

 - FIRST - created for testing purposes, it always outputs the first server that has been associated with a group
 - HIGHEST - basically tries to fill the server: outputs server with the largest amount of players connected
-- LOWEST - outputs server with the least amount of players connected
+- LOWEST - outputs server with the least amount of players connected'
+- RANDOM - outputs random available server

 ## Support

 This plugin is somewhat just a bit better than "proof-of-concept" so there's a lot of things to hone.

 Contact me if you face any issues either directly

 Discord: Crying Lightning#4888
-Or join my cosy (empty) [Discord Server](https://theseems.ru/coffeehub/discord)
+Or by joining my cosy [Discord Server](https://theseems.ru/coffeehub/discord)

+## Thanks
+Lucifer_ (AdvancedPortals), cHRIS (Balancing) - for suggesting ideas & testing